BrainSurge: Level Two: Brain Fart

-During the second round, the four remaining contestants/teams are told a story from a book read by the host and are asked questions in turn about the story.
+During the second round, the host reads the four remaining contestants/teams a story from "Jeff's Big Book of Super Fantastic True Chronicles of Truth, That are Absolutely True".
+After the story, the contestants/teams are given questions based on the story.
 Contestants/teams lock in their answers by sitting down on a chair.
 If the contestant/team gets a question right, a ding sound is heard.
-If the contestant/team gets a question wrong (or if they fail to answer), the chair makes a farting noise, and the contestant/team is pulled backwards through the paper “tooth” (curtains in Season 2 or later) of a large face (made to resemble host Sutphen) and eliminated from further play.
+If the contestant/team gets a question wrong (or if they fail to answer), the chair makes a farting noise, and the contestant/team is pulled backwards through the paper "tooth" (curtains in Season 2 or later) of a large face (made to resemble host Sutphen) and eliminated from further play.
 This continues until two contestants/teams remain.
 In Family BrainSurge, each team is allowed one "Brain Fart", which allows two other members of the family (the "Brain Trust") to offer an answer for the team; the team stays in the game or is eliminated based on that answer.
 There were two types of questions used in Level 2.
 One type involved who, what, where, when, why, and how type questions about events in the story (in this type, if a question is missed the next player/team will be asked the same question, but sometimes a new question in season 1) and the other type involved players/teams naming things that Jeff listed in the story (e.g. name the musical instruments mentioned in the story) and in this type repeating an already said answer, including another form of that answer, counted as a wrong answer.
-On "Family BrainSurge", if all the answers in the naming type questions are used up before two teams are eliminated, then Jeff will ask tiebreaker questions using who, what, and where type questions and teams cannot use their Brain Farts during a tiebreaker (any unused Brain Farts are out of play when the tiebreaker starts).
+In Family BrainSurge, if all the answers in the naming type questions are used up before two teams are eliminated, then Jeff will ask tiebreaker questions using who, what, and where type questions and teams cannot use their Brain Farts during a tiebreaker (any unused Brain Farts are out of play when the tiebreaker starts).